yindia/githook/README.md

 Githooks is a config-driven webhook router for GitHub, GitLab, and Bitbucket.
 It normalizes inbound webhook events, evaluates them against YAML rules, and publishes matching events to [Watermill](https://watermill.io/) topics for downstream consumers.

+**Warning:** This project is intended for research and development use only.
+It is not production-ready.

 ## Features

 - **Multi-Provider Support**: Handles webhooks from GitHub, GitLab, and Bitbucket.